 1. A stable careers programme

 At Stowmarket High School, we have a programme of careers education and guidance embedded into our PSHE lessons.
-This programme is developed as the Explore, Inspire, Create programme and is delivered across years 7 to 11.
+This programme is developed as the Explore, Inspire, Create programme and is delivered across years 7, 8 and 11.
+In years 9 and 10 this programme is delivered through a timetabled lesson each fortnight, where our students get a bespoke programme of careers learning using our Unifrog platform.

 Information about future study options and the labour market is available to students through assemblies, ‘lunches with’ and advice and a slice session as well as through the Independent Careers Adviser that we employ to give impartial advice on careers and future opportunities.
-Our Inspirational Futures Co-Ordinator Miss Bonarius is also available for 1:1 sessions or small group workshops.
+Our Inspirational Futures Co-Ordinator Mrs Mylrea is also available for 1:1 sessions or small group workshops.

 We provide students with opportunities within the school to have direct contact with employers by hosting ‘Advice and a Slice’ – we have representatives from a variety of sectors visit the school and speak with students about their experiences or their career.
 We provide lunch for the students in the form of Dominoes Pizza and will target those who have identified an interest in this field or have a need to attend based on our tracker system; it is always open to all.